 Lunenburg is Canada’s prettiest town.
 There is no question about it.
-A lot of towns like to claim that they are pretty but how can you compete with Lunenburg’s painted houses lining itd beautiful harbor?
-A designated UNESCO World Heritage Site (one of only two urban centers in North America to have that distinction) this historic fishing village is a special place to visit.
+A lot of towns like to claim that they are pretty but how can you compete with Lunenburg’s painted houses lining its beautiful harbor?
+A designated UNESCO World Heritage Site (one of only two urban centers in North America to have that distinction) and Canadian National Historic Site, this historic fishing village is a special place to visit.
 These are the best things to do in Lunenburg Nova Scotia.

 Table of Contents

-Founded in 1753, Lunenberg is considered one of the best examples of a British Colonial settlement in North America.
+Founded in 1753, Lunenburg is considered one of the best examples of a British Colonial settlement in North America.
 (Hence its UNESCO World Heritage Site designation.)
-We have decided to include Mahone Bay in this Lunenburg guide, as much of the heritage and history of the two communities is intertwined.
+We have decided to include Mahone Bay in this Lunenburg guide, as much of the heritage and history of the communities are intertwined.
 Located just 10 minutes apart, it’s easy to explore the beautiful heritage towns in one trip.

 There are things to do in Lunenburg to suit any type of traveler, but one of the best things you can do in this seaside town of Nova Scotia is to learn about the heritage buildings that have been meticulously restored and preserved.
 So when you arrive, be sure to take a long walk through the old town.

 Exploring the old town is one of the most interesting things to do in Lunenburg.
 There are more than 30 heritage buildings in Lunenburg, Nova Scotia, each with its own story showing the life and times of Lunenburgs early settlers.